 Hi if the property is not being lived in it would make sense to rip out the kitchen and complete the first fix electrics then get the plasterer in to patch up.

 Then once the kitchen has been installed the second fix electrics throughout can be completed including connecting the appliances.

 This would be the most efficient and cost effective way of completing the entire project.

 I would get the first fix done first then get everything else done.

 Answered 23rd Jul 2018

 Hi Stanhope, the rewiring should be done right at the very start of the job after your old flooring, kitchen, bathroom have been striped out.
-The electrics for the kitchen, bathroom and under floor heating should be ‘first fixed’ meaning cables are safely in place ready for the builders to carry on with their installations.
-After your new kitchen, bathroom and under floor heating have been fitted and laid the electrician will come back and do a ‘second fix’ - fitting out all electrical points, carrying out a full test and then powering up.
+The electrics for the whole house can be ‘first fixed’ meaning cables are safely in place ready for the builders to carry on with their installations.
+After your walls have been plastered and finished, your new kitchen, bathroom and under floor heating have been fitted and laid the electrician will then come back and do a ‘second fix’ - fitting out all electrical points, carrying out a full test and then powering up.
 A test certificate is issued on completion.
 Hope this helps.

 Answered 25th Aug 2018

 This comes up quite a lot with refurbs.
 It’s best to get a full rewire done before anything else because in doing so the kitchen and the bathroom can be future proofed.
 At rewire stage appropriate cabling can be ran in and positioned conveniently, either under the floor or above ceiling.
 This then enables us at a later date and after the kitchen/bathroom has been ripped out to then relocate these cables and wire them to specified positions to suit the customers design.